stew-anderson/blog/_posts/2025-08-20-the-bottleneck-in-business-automation-and-how-ai-breaks-it.markdown

 Whilst this process felt wrong to the ways of working within software engineering there’s a bigger picture here.
 It’s the low hanging fruit that AI should be supporting, and that’s *business empowerment*.

-By lowering the barrier to entry, AI lets teams’ experiment before they even know what the “right” requirements are.
+By lowering the barrier to entry, AI lets teams’ experiment before they even know what the "right" requirements are.
 It creates space for curiosity and discovery, the kind of low-hanging fruit that traditional automation can’t reach.

 ### The takeaway